ocadotechnology/aimmo/game_frontend/README.md

 ### Standalone

 It's possible to run the frontend by itself.
-To do so, run the command below in this folder:
+To do so, run the command below in this folder. **Note:** the Unity WebGL build will not show in standalone mode and you will need to run the project with Django.

 ```
 parcel index.html